 The very high throughput signal B (VHT-SIG-B) field contains the actual rate and A-MPDU length value per user.
-The VHT-SIG-B is defined in IEEE® Std 802.11ac™-2013, Section 22.214.171.124.6, and Table 22–14.
+For a detailed description of the VHT-SIG-B field, see section 18.104.22.168.6 of IEEE® Std 802.11™-2016.
 The number of bits in the VHT-SIG-B field varies with the channel bandwidth and the assignment depends on whether single user or multiuser scenario in allocated.
 For single user configurations, the same information is available in the L-SIG field but the VHT-SIG-B field is included for continuity purposes.

 VHT MU PPDU Allocation (bits)